dburger/8rainstation-enhancer/README.md

 ## Features

-The 8rain Station Enhancer is a Chrome extension designed improve the usability of the [8rain Station](https://8rainstation.com/) website.
+The 8rain Station Enhancer is a Chrome extension designed to improve the usability of the [8rain Station](https://8rainstation.com/) website.
 8rain Station is an outstanding tool for persons wanting to place mathematically advantaged sports wagers.
 The website is great, and they continue to add